A Framework to Extract ROI from Your Patent Portfolio

 The worldwide demand for Illumina’s products and services is one of the factors responsible for its growth.
 The other driving force for Illumina’s growth being its steady investment in innovation as indicated by its patent filings.

 The patent portfolio of Illumina and its subsidiaries consists of 3,712 patent applications spread across 874 patent families.
-The patent filing trend of the company for the past 20 years portray a steep rise (especially after 2011).
+The patent filing trend of the company for the past 20 years portrays a steep rise (especially after 2011).
 Further, the average R&D spend of over $1.6M is estimated for each patent, an indicator that Illumina takes strong measures to protect its investment through IP rights.

 The company’s biggest advantage over its competitors lies in its technology diversification as indicated by the multiple technology areas in the technology classification of its patent portfolio.
 With competitors leaning towards globalization of their R&D by collaborating with inventors outside of their home economy, Illumina is also following suit.
 Such collaborations and joint R&D with other organizations fit in well with technology diversification and innovation that Illumina is known for and is responsible for propelling the growth of revenue of the company.